Our organization has several grants that prospective and current business owners can apply for to ignite, accelerate or elevate your business.

 Ignite Grant Program

 Our Ignite grant program is a program for new business locating in storefronts in the Downtown District.
-This program provides grants to new business in hope this ignites their business through financial assistance and stability in a their first year.
+This program provides grants to new business in hope this ignites their business through financial assistance and stability in their first year.
 Applications and other information for this program can be found here.

 Accelerate Grant Program